tidbyt/tidbyt.dev/docs/02_build/16_private_apps.md

 # Private Apps

 Private app hosting is now available for Tidbyt Plus and [Tidbyt for Teams](https://discuss.tidbyt.com/t/introducing-tidbyt-for-teams/5391) subscribers!
 Creating a new app, tailored to your needs, is quick and easy.
 While completely hosted in Tidbyt’s cloud, your apps are restricted to yourself, or members of your team.
+Unlike our community apps, private apps does not require code review from the Tidbyt Team.

+To sign up for Tidbyt Plus, open the Tidbyt app on your phone and navigate to Settings -> Developer and click 'Deploy a Private App'.

 ## Create an app
 To create an app in the current working directory, run the following: